 Discussion: Zipcar is a carshare service currently operating in Bellevue.
-Two other services, Car2go and ReachNow operate in the region, but are not currently operating in Bellevue.
 The carshare service model is distinct from on-demand ride-hailing services, such at taxis, Uber and Lyft (which do not align with the purpose of this program element).

 Applicability: Optional at all TMP sites.
 (Credited as a Tier 2, "lower-impact" activity.)